MiKoMW/C-Compiler/README.md

 ```
 The parameter `cp` instructs the Java Runtime to include the local directory `bin` when it looks for class files.

 You can find a series of tests in the `tests` folder.
-To run the lexer on one of them, you can type:
+To run the lexer on one of them, you can size_of_type:

 ```
 $ java -cp bin Main -lexer tests/fibonacci.c dummy.out